-CORPORATION BLANKS AND BOOKS, COMMERCIAL STATIONERY,
+CORPORATION BLANKS AND BOOKS.
+COMMERCIAL STATIONERY.
+Cards, Headings & Blanks of all Descriptions PRINTED TO ORDER.

-Cards, Ileadings & Blanks of all Descriptions PRINTED TO ORDER.
+W. P. SHAFFNER, Barrister and Solicitor.
+KENTVILLE, N. S.

-W. P. SHAFFNER, Barrister and Solicitor, KENTVILLE, N. S. HALL'S BOOK STORE, FREDERIGTON, NEW BRUNSWICK.
+FREDERICTON.
+NEW BRUNSWICK.

-Headquarters for Text Books, used in the Colleges and Universities of the Maritime Provinces.
+Hendquarters for Text Books, used in the Colleges and Universities of the Maritime Provinces.
+Greek and Latin, Universities of the Maritime Provinces.
 Greek and Latin, French and German, with notes, and many of hem with Vocabularies.
 Goodwin's Greek Grammar; Liddell & Scott's Greek Lexicon; Anthon's Lat.
 Eng. & Eng.-Lat.
 Dictionary; Allen's Latin Grammar; Smith's Principia Latina, Part IV.
 Any Author not in stock will be ordered immediately.
-Wentworth's Geometry, Trigonometry, etc., etc., etc.; Galbraith's & Haughton's Mechanics, Optics, Hydrostatics, &c., Locke on the Human Understanding.
+Wentworth's Geometry, Trigonometry, etc., etc., etc.; Galbraith's & Haughton's Mechanics, Optics, Hydrostatics, &c., &c.
+Locke on the Human Understanding.
 The Clarendon Press Series.
+The Science Primer Series. the Human Understanding.
+The Clarendon Fress Series.
 The Science Primer Series.
 The Grounds of Theistic and Christian Belief, by Fisher.
 Bowne's First Principles Metaphysics; Descarte's Discourse on Method.
 Meditations.
 Murray's Psychology.
-Kant's Pure Renson.
+Kant's Pure Reason.
 And many other Works too numerous to mention.